 Living abroad means moments of homesickness and for most expatriated French Canadians, this is the best food remedy!
-Not that it is impossible to make a homemade poutine… but outside Québec’s unique dairy and cheese makers zone, it can be challenging.
-This probably sounds like a very funny thing if you never lived or travelled in La Belle Province*... but I will do my best to make a good description of our humble and pleasant dish.
+Not that it is impossible to make homemade poutine… but outside Québec’s unique dairy and cheese makers zone, it can be challenging.
+This probably sounds like a very funny thing if you never lived or travelled in La Belle Province*... but I will do my best to make a good description of our humble and favourite greasy dish.

 How to make an authentic classic poutine basically, is with:

 2. Curd Cheese: fresh Québec distinct unfinished cheddar cheese that makes a “squeak squeak” sound and consistency.

 3. Brown Gravy: rich sauce with a hint of barbecue flavour (differs from chef’s specialities).

-* La Belle Province is a nickname for Québec but also the name of a fast-food chain that serves poutine among all the greasy favourites like club sandwiches, Montreal hot-dogs, smoked meat sandwiches and souvlaki.
+* La Belle Province is a nickname for Québec but also the name of a fast-food chain that serves poutine among all the greasy favourites like club sandwiches, Montreal hot-dogs, smoked meat sandwiches and souvlakis.

 HOME COOKING TIPS

-To create an authentic poutine at home, from scratch outside Québec can be a bit of an effort and normally when you crave one, you don’t really feel like cooking.
-The easiest way is to do the assembly at home and buy take out chips or frozen, cheese and heat-up some gravy mix.
-In regional Australia, it is a little difficult, as I’ve never really found some French Fries that as I like as most restaurants or take out “chippies” will serve frozen ones.
-You have to make your own if you have a fryer (oil or air), or go frozen.
+Creating authentic poutine at home, from scratch outside Québec can be a bit of an effort and normally when you crave one, you don’t really feel like cooking.
+The laziest way is to do the assembly at home and buy take-out chips or frozen, some cheese and heat up some gravy mix.
+In regional Australia, it is a little difficult.
+I’ve never really found some French Fries that I like as most restaurants or take-out “chippies” serves frozen ones.
+For a better result, you have to make your own if you have a fryer (oil or air) or bake julienne potatoes in the oven.
 You rarely will find fresh curd cheese outside Québec as it is quite exceptional when cheese makers successfully give this a go elsewhere.
-Some expats are devoted enough to make cheese curd from milk but so far I've simply substituted with mozzarella, cheddar or eye cheese (swiss style).
+Some expats are devoted enough to make cheese curd from milk... and I've done it successfully but it takes a whole day to make!
+You can substitute poutine cheese with mozzarella or grated cheddar but this will then becomes more like a "loaded fries" (an Aussie pub-style dish) which is similar but not the same.
 As for gravy, if not using a commercial mix, you also have to make it from stock, flour and flavour ingredients.
-In large cities like Melbourne, Sydney and Brisbane there are French Canadian communities so you can find a few restaurants that serve good poutines (according to some posts I’ve seen from the Québecois living in Australia groups).
-I’m slowly researching on a good easy classic and basic homemade poutine with the best ingredients I can find here… I prefer taking time in between the trials when developing indulgent high-carb meals as of course, we are not wasting food to make this blog!
-If any restaurant chefs of the Snowy Valleys and Riverina regions would want to make a poutine speciality on the menu some day, I’d be more than happy to assist as your best local “poutinologist”.
+Many Québécois expats have their favourite brand of poutine sauce mix sent by mail by the family.
+Am I right les amie(es)?

 Check out my related posts, recipes and inspirations: